20th Annual Destination College - New Hampshire's Statewide College Planning Event

 The Organizations’ signature event is designed to help high school juniors and their families prepare for entry into college.
 This annual statewide college preparation convention is held every spring through collaborative efforts between The NHHEAF Network Organizations and New Hampshire colleges and universities.
 All of the day's events are FREE to students and parents.

-Attendees will have access to a variety of free college planning workshops (see the Workshops & Presentation tab below), student keynote speaker and have the opportunity to participate in scholarship raffles and attend a college fair.
-The 19th Annual Destination College will be held Saturday, April 7, 2018 at Southern New Hampshire University, and registration for the event will open in early February 2018.
+Attendees will have access to a variety of free college planning workshops), student keynote speaker and have the opportunity to participate in scholarship raffles and attend a college fair.

-Are you graduating from high school in 2017?
-If so, we encourage you to submit a 3-5 minute speech for our DC Speech Contest.
-By submitting a 3-5 minute speech about your path to college and navigating the college admissions process, you, too, can win a $1,000 scholarship and have the opportunity to share the stage with VIPS like New Hampshire’s governor, the PSU president, and even the CEO of NHHEAF!
-Applications due Friday, February 10, 2017 at 5 p.m.
-EST.
+Are you graduating from high school in 2019?
+If so, we encourage you to submit a three to five (3 to 5) minute speech for our DC Speech Contest.
+By submitting this short narrative about your path to college and navigating the college admissions process, you can win a $1,000 scholarship and have the opportunity to share the stage with VIPS like New Hampshire’s governor, the Plymouth State University (PSU) president, and even the CEO of NHHEAF!
+Application deadline to apply was Friday, February 15, 2019 at 5 p.m.

 7:30 a.m. - 8:30 a.m.